 By Suzanne Barlyn

-A spokeswoman for Shelby did not immediately respond to a request for comment.
+Trump Organization spokeswoman Amanda Miller did not immediately respond to a request for a comment.

 The subpoena follows testimony by Cohen.
 In response to questioning on Feb.
 27, Cohen answered “yes” when asked by a member of a U.S. congressional committee if Trump had inflated the value of assets to insurers.

 Cohen did not name Aon in his testimony.

 The New York State Department of Financial Services (NYDFS) regulates banking, insurance and other financial institutions.

 It is considered the most powerful U.S. state banking regulator because of its authority over numerous foreign banks that have branches in the state.
 The regulator has civil, not criminal, authority, but can refer suspected wrongdoing to state and federal prosecutors.

 Among the materials the nine-page subpoena requests from Aon are copies of all communications between Aon, Trump and the Trump Organization, internal documents related to Trump and the company, and details about compensation for current and previous Aon employees who worked on the Trump Organization account, the person said.